SSipaque/art-media-vue/README.md

                        \/__/         \/__/         \/__/         \/__/       \/__/

-  This is a single page site that selects a random art medium for artists who are unsure of what medium to use.
+  This is a simple minimalist single page site that selects a random art medium for artists who are unsure of what medium to use.
-It uses Vue.js, HTML, and CSS as well for styling.
+It uses Vue.js, HTML, and CSS.

   ⇨ This is a work in progress, it is not done yet.